You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 The Moovit app was great for searching bus routes and timetables from Palermo.

 Segesta Autolinee, SAIS Bus, AST (Azienda Siciliana Trasporti) and Autoservizi Russo were the companies we used for day trips from Palermo.
-The company you book with will depend on where you’re going as each company generally goes to different locations.
+The company you book with will depend on where you’re going, as each company generally goes to different locations.
 And, if you visit the Palermo train station or the information centre in the historic centre, you’ll be able to see the bus schedule and prices.

 Day Trips From Palermo by Train